Modernization

 Beyond the buzzword

-The critical distinction here is that embedded finance solutions must be originated by licensed banks.
-Even when a fintech company provides the embedded finance solution, there must be a licensed bank behind it that's accountable to regulators.
-This allows corporate users to access best-in-class products from multiple institutions without maintaining separate banking relationships, all from within their existing enterprise systems.
+The critical distinction: embedded finance solutions must be originated by licensed banks, even when delivered through fintech interfaces.
+This regulatory requirement ensures accountability while enabling corporate users to access best-in-class products from multiple institutions within their existing workflows.

 Corbett framed it even more simply: it's about putting banking inside workflows that people actually live in, not spinning up more channels.